libxsmm/libxsmm/README.md

   NULL/*beta*/, c/*required*/, NULL/*ldc*/);
 ```

 For the C interface (with type prefix 's' or 'd'), all arguments and in particular m, n, and k are passed by pointer.
 This is needed for binary compatibility with the original GEMM/BLAS interface.
-In contrast, the C++ interface is supplying overloaded versions which allow to passing m, n, and k by-value (which makes it clearer that m, n, and k are non-optional arguments).
+In contrast, the C++ interface is supplying overloaded versions where m, n, and k are allowed to be passed by-value (making it clearer that m, n, and k are non-optional arguments).

 The Fortran interface supports optional arguments (without affecting the binary compatibility with the original LAPACK/BLAS interface) by allowing to omit arguments (where the C/C++ interface is allowing NULL to be passed).
 For convenience, a similar BLAS-based dense matrix multiplication (libxsmm_blas_gemm instead of libxsmm_gemm) is provided for all supported languages which is simply re-exposing the underlying GEMM/BLAS implementation.
 However, the re-exposed functions perform argument twiddling to account for ROW_MAJOR storage order (if enabled).
 The BLAS-based GEMM might be useful for validation/benchmark purposes, and more important as a fallback implementation when building an application-specific dispatch mechanism.